How To Take A phpMyAdmin Backup Database

 Troubleshooting:

 There are a myriad of things that can go wrong when you take a backup of a database.
 So, when you restore it, you’re at risk of crashing your site.
-THe unfortunate answer is that if you are not using a reliable backup, your site is in trouble.
+The unfortunate answer is that if you are not using a reliable backup, your site is in trouble.
 But, let’s attempt to wrong some rights.

 • File size limitations: phpMyAdmin often has file upload size restrictions.
 Large databases can exceed these limits and require adjustments to PHP settings (`php.ini`) or use alternative methods like SSH.